 Second, I cannot possibly cover every possible aspect of this.
 We can cover the major principles involved, and just from my own personal experience in this I think that this is one of the most emotionally charged subjects in the entirety of the book.
 As such, people have a way of looking at the scriptures, being inclined by their emotions, and coming up with conclusions that are different from what the scriptures clearly say.
 I think that it is emotionally-charged because marital relationships have, as a general rule, been very difficult.

-Romans 7:1-3 Know you not, brethren (for I speak to those who know the law), how the law has dominion over man as long as he lives?
-For the woman who has a husband is bound by the law to her husband so long as he lives; but if the husband be dead, she is loosed from the law of her husband.
-So then, if while her husband lives she be married to another man, she shall be called an adulteress; but if her husband be dead, she is free from that law so that she is no adulteress, though she be married to another man.
+Romans 7:1-3 Do you not know, brethren (for I speak to those who know the law), how the law has dominion over a man as long as he lives?
+For the woman who has a husband is bound by the law to her husband as long as he lives.
+But if the husband dies, she is released from the law of her husband.
+So then if, while her husband lives, she marries another man, she will be called an adulteress; but if her husband dies, she is free from that law, so that she is no adulteress, though she has married another man.